slatron/setlist-manager/README.md

 - Store songs band can play
 - Store setlists of songs
-- Starts in guest Readonly mode for selecting and viewing setlists
+- App starts in guest Readonly mode for selecting and viewing setlists
 - Display setlist color-coded by singer or member instrument
 - Auth protected admin
 - Integrated design with Mike Slater sites